NINDS TmT Competition Winner

 Fellow Award for Research Excellence (FARE)

-The NINDS is very pleased to announce this year’s winners of the FARE competition for 2022.
+The NINDS is very pleased to announce the winners of the 2022 FARE competition.
 Below are the NINDS award recipients along with their respective mentors.
 We extend sincere congratulations to our nine winners for their successes and the honor they bring to the intramural program of our institute.

 Congratulations to NINDS Clinical Research Excellence Award (NCREA) Recipients